mary0077/mary0077/README.md

-# 🌟 Olá!
-Eu sou a Mariana Gomes 👋
+# 🌟 Hi!
+I'm Mariana Gomes 👋

-Sou Técnica em Informática para Internet (Sistemas Web) e atualmente curso **Análise e Desenvolvimento de Sistemas**.
+I'm a Computer Technician for the Internet (Web Systems) and currently studying **Systems Analysis and Development**.
-Possuo conhecimentos em desenvolvimento Cloud como, AWS e Digital Ocean.
+I have expertise in cloud development such as AWS and Digital Ocean.

-💻 Tenho experiência como **Freelancer**, desenvolvendo projetos como **Desenvolvedora Web FrontEnd** e **FullStack**.
+💻 I have experience as a **Freelancer**, developing projects as a **FrontEnd** and **FullStack** Web Developer.
-Sinta-se à vontade para explorar meu GitHub!
+Feel free to explore my GitHub!

 ---